Microsoft Customer Agreement

 And here's why.

 CSP is a broader program that is also predominantly indirect.
 As a result, there are more CSPs than LSPs.
+You can even have multiple CSPs that simultaneously provide you with services and licences.

-The entire program was designed for Microsoft licences to be embedded inside the services you get from your IT outsources and suppliers.
-So, understandably, many of them jumped onto the CSP bandwagon.
+The entire programme was designed for Microsoft licences to be embedded inside the services you get from your IT outsourcers and suppliers.
+Many of them are now CSPs.
+Even hardware manufacturers like Lenovo and HP have also become major players in the CSP space due to the massive shift from hardware purchases to the Cloud.

 Preparation